-On the Application tab of the PIV applicant editing screens, click Capture.
+1. On the Application tab of the PIV applicant editing screens, click the scan icon for the document you want to scan:

 The MyID Document Scanner window appears.

-- 2. From the drop-down list, select the type of scanner: - WIA select this option to use Windows Image Acquisition (WIA) to scan images. - TWAIN select this option to use TWAIN-compliant scanners.
+- From the Select Source drop-down list, select the source: - WIA select this option to use Windows Image Acquisition (WIA) to scan images. - TWAIN select this option to use TWAIN-compliant scanners.
 This option allows you more control over the image scanning process, depending on the TWAIN driver for your scanner.
 You must have the MyID TWAIN module installed to select this option.